Frequently asked questions

 Can I use tampons or menstrual cups after insertion?

-Do not use tampons in the first 2 weeks and menstrual cups in the first 2 months following insertion.
+Do not use tampons and menstrual cups in the first 2 months following insertion.

 Can I exercise after insertion?